krafs/RimRef/README.md

 ### Why use it?
 By removing the need for adding references to actual game files, developers can make their mods self-contained.
 A self-contained mod has everything needed to build it contained within the mod project itself.
-Basically, anyone can clone the git repository of a self-contained mod, open it in her IDE, click Build, and it will work.
-No need to manually add any references*.
+This is useful in that you never have to worry about finding your Rimworld assemblies when setting up a new mod project, or when moving an existing project to a different computer.

 ### Where can I get it?
 It is available on [nuget.org](https://www.nuget.org/packages/Krafs.Rimworld.Ref).